Quantcast

 Does adding salt, lime juice, or lemon juice to water make it electrolyte water?

 But what about electrolyte water?
-Surely, there are benefits to support adding electrolytes to water like lime juice, lemon juice, or salt to your water.
+Surely, some benefits support adding electrolytes to water like lime juice, lemon juice, or salt to your water.
 And according to Heathline, there very well may be.
 However, these findings also support the fact that tap water and bottled water also contain electrolytes, just a lot less concentrated than an electrolyte-enhanced sports drink like Gatorade or Powerade.
 If it brings you joy to add extra sodium, trace minerals, and lemon or lime juice to your water to reap even more benefits of the minerals responsible for facilitating some important bodily functions, do you.
 But as Mensah has shared, you don't have to.

 Electrolyte water or electrolyte-enhanced drinks like sports drinks and Pedialyte are usually recommended in cases of severe hydration, illnesses that cause fluid loss, intense workouts that last beyond an hour, long periods of heat exposure, or if you lose a lot of sweat and/or other fluids during exercise.
 In all of these cases, speak to your doctor about the best way to replace the electrolytes you might lose in these circumstances.
 Outside of that, regular water should have you and your day-to-day hydration needs covered.